 Date of Authorship for this Version

 McDougal, Myres S.; Chen, Lung-chu; and Lasswell, Harold D., "Human Rights of the Aged: An Application of the General Norm of Nondiscrimination" (1976).
 Faculty Scholarship Series.
-Paper 2649.
+2649.